anupamroy8/js_closure/practice/scope.md

 var two = addOne(1);
 console.log(two);
 ```
+//code breaks, as addOne is accessed before it is defined.

 7. Make a Execution Context Diagram for the following JS and write the output.